 Tree Trimming

-Trees are among the most remarkable plants growing on your lawn.
-But if they begin to look unhealthy or unsightly, your front yard won’t be turning heads for the right reasons.
+Trees provide shade and a stately, established look to your home.
+But if they begin to look unhealthy or unsightly, your front yard may turn heads for the wrong reasons.

-On average, tree trimming will cost around $475 or between $315 and $700 per tree.
+On average, tree trimming will cost between $430 and $640 per tree.
 Prices will vary significantly based on the tree’s size.
-If you only need to trim a small tree, it can cost as little as $85.

 Bush Trimming

 Just like your trees need trimming, so do your bushes.
 Keep them looking crisp and pristine by hiring a pro to trim back their branches.
-The typical cost range for bush trimming is $50 to $75 per hour or $6 to $15 per bush, while the average is around $63 per hour or $10 per bush.
+The typical cost for bush trimming is $46 per bush.

 Yard Cleanup

-Yard cleanup entails various services performed to tidy up your lawn, including tasks like raking leaves, bagging yard waste, and removing trash or old furniture.
-On average, yard cleanup costs between $174 and $436, with an average price of $318.
+Yard cleanup encompasses various services designed to tidy up your lawn, including tasks such as raking leaves, bagging yard waste, and removing trash and old furniture.
+On average, yard cleanup costs range from $216 to $462.

 Other Factors That Affect Cost

-The prices listed for each lawn care service are all average costs.
-There are many facets to your yard that will impact your lawn care bill’s overall costs, making it higher or lower than the national average.
+There are many factors that can impact the overall cost of your lawn care bill, making it higher or lower than the national average.

 Yard Size

-For example, most homeowners pay between $592 and $1,768 to overseed or reseed their lawns.
-But if you need to seed an area that’s larger than average, you can expect to pay much more than the national average cost of seeding.
-Seeding 1 acre of land, for instance, can cost anywhere from $3,920 to $8,276.
+For example, most homeowners pay between $0.07 and $ 0.21 per square foot to hydroseed their lawn, or $610 to $1,830 per 1/5-acre.
+But if you need to hydroseed an area that’s larger than average, you can expect to pay much more than the national average cost of seeding.

 The bottom line: Homeowners with large lawns will often spend more on lawn care than the average costs.